 What Makes Low-Cost Air Monitors Compact?

-These low-cost sensors use micro-fabrication techniques and contain micro-electro-mechanical systems (MEMS) made of optical and nanostructured elements, making them lighter and inexpensive.
-The compactness is complemented by low-power consumption and energy-efficient sensor circuits.
+These low-cost air quality sensors use micro-fabrication techniques and contain micro-electro-mechanical systems (MEMS) made of optical and nanostructured elements, making them lighter and inexpensive.
+These air quality sensors consume less power reducing power consumption.

 Advanced technologies with AI used in new sensor-based air quality monitors have enabled real-time data collection and analysis.
 Real-time monitoring of major pollutants and the continuous dissemination of the data is important for both policy and public opinion.
 Most cities are facing a data vacuum today due to delayed response.

-Manual monitoring is much less efficient in capturing pollution levels compared to automatic real-time monitors.
+Compared to automatic real-time monitors, Manual monitoring is much less efficient in capturing pollution levels.
 For instance, to arrive at an annual average in India, at least 104 measurements in a year are necessary.
 The measurements must be taken 24-hourly, twice a week, at uniform intervals.
 Real-time low-cost air monitors can provide more accurate data leading to more robust and reliable conclusions about air quality levels.

-Low-cost compact air monitors or CAAQMS enables small-scale environmental data monitoring.
-It can be deployed in large numbers across urban and rural scape to generate local data.
+Low-cost compact air monitors or CAAQMS enables large-scale environmental data monitoring.
+To effectively monitor city-level air quality, cost-effective sensors deployed in large numbers across urban and rural scape to generate local data.
 The advanced IoT technology has made environmental monitoring possible even in remote areas, which was not possible earlier.
-In fact, the network of these sensors can be remotely controlled for data transmission.
+Professionals can manage devices remotely with different wireless communication protocols.

-The idea of ubiquitous monitoring is attracting attention from the air quality management community, which is possible due to the low cost and miniaturization of sensors.
-These low-cost air monitors can be installed on any smart pole to collect ambient air data.
+The idea of ubiquitous monitoring is attracting attention from the air quality management community.
+It is possible due to the low cost and miniaturization of sensors.
+These low-cost air monitors are also installed on any smart pole to collect ambient air data.
 This allows for hyperspatial data acquisition encompassing a wider area for high-resolution exposure mapping of the city.

 High Precision Data